-If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.
+If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing an exam.
 Cover any readings and arrange to borrow the missed lectures notes from a classmate.